hossein-haeri/Allan-Variance/README.md

 ## 1) Use AVAR.m for regularly sampled data:
 Regularly sampled data are any time data whose time stamps are evenly spaced and are sampled according to a specific sampling frequency.
 The Allan variance of such timeseries can be calculated using the classical AVAR estimators like the MATLAB's build-in 'allanvar' function (requires signal processing toolbox).
 The function 'AVAR.m' calculates the Allan variance for such data.
 It takes a timeseries x as a vector and a list of window lengths that AVAR needs to be calculated at.
 The window length in this function is in units of number of the samples.
 'example_regular_white_noise.m' is a simple example which calculates the Allan variance of a white noise signal.
-'example_regular_random_walk.m' is another example which calculates the Allan variance of a random walk signal corrupted wuth white Gaussian noise.
+'example_regular_random_walk.m' is another example which calculates the Allan variance of a random walk signal corrupted with white Gaussian noise.